SchoolListit/SchoolLIstIt-REST-Plugin/README.md

 **Removing classes** -
 In practice, this means that any school or class will no longer show in the class feed when all of its due dates have expired and/or all the posts tagged with that school/class have been deleted.
 We hope this is an accurate picture of life.
 The platform archives unused and/or stale tags.

-**Assignment Date / Due Date** -
+### Assignment Date / Due Date -
 Assignment date is not like a hashtag.
 It is intrinsically linked to the assignment.
 It can be changed, but this is not the proper vehicle by which to “carry forward” an assignment to the next learning cycle.
 You should change the assignment date only to correct a mistake.
 Assignment Date and Due Date are WordPress post meta.

-**Keywords** -
+### Keywords** -
 Keywords are also tags, and used in the traditional WordPress way.
 They are considered in search on SchoolListit, and we hope also on other search engines.

 ## Security
-Our application is built with security in mind.
+SchoolListIt was designed with security in mind.
 Through ReactJS we are decoupled from our database.
 API calls are encrypted.
 The student information lives only on the local device of the user.
 That student name, grade, and school is only exposed to the REST API via one encrypted call.
 We do not have any student performance data co-mingled with engagement analytics.

 ### Distributed Databases
 The safest scenario would be for each school system to host its own instance of the SchoolListIt REST API plugin.
 Every distributed SchoolListIt database can still be rendered into the SchoolListIt app and globally available.
 By stringing together many smaller WordPress Databases, the whole system will be more secure from an attack and more performant.